FIBROMYALGIA MASSAGE IN HOLLAND

 Fibromyalgia is a complex condition of the central nervous system.
 It requires more than just muscle work; it requires a therapist who understands central sensitization.

 I provide evidence-informed massage and specialize in chronic or persistent pain, with a biopsychosocial lens.
 The techniques I use are often called sports or medical massage.
-I use a strategic and methodical approach over brute force -- no one with pain should leave with more of it.
+I use a strategic and methodical approach over brute force -- no one with pain should leave my office with more of it.
 I may also provide recommendations for at-home care.

-My approach for fibromyalgia includes:
+my approach for fibromyalgia includes:

 evidence-informed care: I stay up-to-date on the latest research regarding pain science and how massage therapy may positively affect the nervous system.